 Any public area decorating must be done in conjunction with Office of Residence Life before beginning such activities.

 If residents decorate their room windows, they should give consideration to the college and its many constituents.
-The Residence Life staff will contact students regarding inappropriate objects or decorations in the rooms, apartments, or windows and ask students to remove them when appropriate.
+The Residence Life staff will contact students regarding offensive or inappropriate objects or decorations in the rooms, apartments, or windows and ask students to remove them when appropriate.

 ROOM FURNISHINGS CARE & CLEANING